whamcloud/Online-Help/docs/Install_Guide/ig_ch_05_install.md

 To install the software, complete these steps:

-1. Download the installation archive to a directory on the manager server (e.g. /tmp).
-1. Unpack the installation archive using tar: {{site.package_name}}.tar.gz:
+1. Pull the repo file for a tagged release from github:

     ```bash
-    # cd /tmp; mkdir install
-    # tar –C install –xzf {{site.package_name}}.tar.gz
+    yum-config-manager --add-repo=yum-config-manager --add-repo=https://raw.githubusercontent.com/whamcloud/integrated-manager-for-lustre/master/chroma_support.repo
     ```

-1. To install the Integrated Manager for Lustre software, run:
+1. Install the manager via `yum`:

     ```bash
-    # cd /tmp/install/{{site.package_name}}.tar.gz
-    # ./install
+    yum install -y python2-iml-manager
     ```

-1. When the following prompts appear, enter your parameters for the first superuser of Integrated Manager for Lustre software:
+1. Once the install completes run `chroma-config setup`.
+When the following prompts appear, enter your parameters for the first superuser of Integrated Manager for Lustre software:

     **Username:** _&lt;Enter the name of the superuser&gt;_